 Here is a handy chart of three online brokerages in Canada that can give you a better idea of which one is more suitable for your needs.

 |Online Broker||Annual Fees||Minimum Investment||Transfer Fee||Inactivity Fee||Withdrawal Fee|

 |TD Direct Investing||$9.99||$0||$75||$25||$125|

-My two top picks for discount broker in Canada are:
+My two top picks for discount broker with some of the lowest fees in Canada are:

 How to Invest with Robo-Advisors

 Time commitment: Very low